 The cockpit binds to 127.0.0.1 only.

-~/.claude β never another user's transcripts.Wire Conductor into Claude Code at user scope and it's available in every session.
+~/.claude and ~/.codex trails β never another user's transcripts.Wire Conductor into Claude Code or Codex and make it available wherever you orchestrate.
 Run an orchestrator that flies the fleet β triaging windows, continuing the reversible work, and stopping dead at the gate on anything that deploys, sends, deletes, or spends.

 Prefer to watch? npm link puts a global conductor